 We’re still fishing in small ponds

-Everyone asks for transparency and investor-grade ratings, but the truth is, there is little data to go off of.
-Transactions in the Voluntary Carbon Market (VCM) are few compared to other markets.
+Everyone asks for transparency and investor-grade ratings, but the truth is, there is little data to go off.
+Transactions in the voluntary carbon market (VCM) are few compared to other markets.
 Every data provider essentially uses the same sources, trying to create insight out of pieces of (publicly available) retirement information, press releases, and ESG reports.
 Carbon market intelligence is still far away from, well, actual intelligence, especially in the realm of permanent or technological carbon removal.
-There are hardly 50 noteworthy transactions, all widely publicised and trackable.
+There are hardly 50 noteworthy transactions, all widely publicized and trackable.
 Yet, what’s truly interesting, such as detailed pricing for larger future removal transactions, often remains roughly estimated.

 The race among rating providers continues, fueled by advancements in Measurement, Reporting, and Verification (MRV), improved data, more sophisticated AI, and larger coverage.
 However, the resulting ratings still show significant discrepancies.
 As there is no market standard yet, this variance is understandable – also unsurprising from a market maturity standpoint.
 The VCM is still evolving, grappling with the need for standardization and a more robust framework to ensure that it can effectively contribute to climate action goals.
 Speaking of standards, at least private quality frameworks announced closer collaboration.